Basic programming statements

 You have more options (as always in R):

-• use function read.csv()
+- use function

-• click “Tools/Import Dataset/From Text File…”: this essentially issues the read.csv() command
+- click “Tools/Import Dataset/From Text File…”: this essentially issues the

-• take a look at package readr, and use its read_csv() command (it has some advantages over the simple read.csv(): it is faster, it does not convert characters to strings automatically, etc.)
+: it is faster, it does not convert characters to strings automatically, etc.)